Effective as of January 1, 2020

 - Advertising.
 We may disclose your Personally Identifiable Information to service providers to prepare, deploy, and analyze advertising content.

-- Sale of Assets.
-We may disclose your Personally Identifiable Information to any other person or entity as part of any business or asset sale.
+- Business Transactions.
+We may disclose your Personally Identifiable Information to any other person or entity as part of any business or asset sale, equity transaction, merger, acquisition, bankruptcy, liquidation, or similar proceeding, or in preparation for any of these events.

 - Consent.
 We may disclose your Personally Identifiable Information to any other person or entity where you consent to the disclosure.